gmuersch/March-Madness-Predictor/ReadMe.md

 The model was 1/1 on upsets predicted (#5 Auburn over #4 Kansas) but vegas also favored Auburn so its not much of an upset

-Due to the lack of underdog victories in this round our model was extremely accurate (The team favored by vegas won every game, but did not necessarily cover the point spread)
+Due to the lack of underdog victories in this round my model was extremely accurate (The team favored by vegas won every game, but did not necessarily cover the point spread)

 ### Sweet Sixteen: